 Platelet-Rich Plasma Therapy

-Platele-rich plasma therapy (PRP) has been used for decades to promote healing and shows a remarkable ability to encourage hair growth.
+Platelet-rich plasma therapy (PRP) has been on the market for decades to promote healing.
+The treatment shows a remarkable ability to encourage hair growth.
 Researchers believe PRP therapy works by increasing the blood supply to starved hair follicles.
 PRP therapy uses the platelets from your own blood to nourish your scalp and promote regrowth.
 PRP therapy is minimally invasive and requires no downtime.
-After an analgesic cream is applied to your scalp:
+After applying an analgesic cream to your scalp:

-- Similar to any other blood test procedure, blood is drawn the standard way
+- Similar to any other blood test procedure, blood drawing occurs the standard way

 - A centrifuge machine separates the protein-rich plasma from your blood

-- PRP is either injected into your scalp or applied after micro needling
+- The doctor injects PRP in either your scalp or applies it after micro-needling

 For best results, PRP therapy may require several sessions.
 Research indicates that RPR significantly reduces hair loss caused by androgenic alopecia (pattern baldness).
 Test subjects were found to have significant hair regrowth.
 PRP therapy can be used on its own or in addition to hair restoration surgery.